image-annotator/service/README.md

 ### Frequent Use Guide

-1. After a successful installation you only need to run this commands to run the database
+1. After a successful installation you only need to run this command in ~/go/src/gitlab.informatika.org/label-1-backend/ to run the database

     ```
    ./dbstart
    ```
-2. and this command to run the server
+2. and navigate into base directory and run this command to run the server
    ```
    ./base serve
    ```